 |Previous Story: The Mind Robber||Next Story: The Krotons|

-Around the middle of August, however, Patrick Troughton also decided that Season Six would be his last on Doctor Who and told Bryant that he would remain on the show until the following spring.
-He was now finding the Doctor Who production schedule to be extraordinarily gruelling, and was worried that he would become typecast as the Doctor.
-Troughton then asked Hines to stay on Doctor Who for the same length of time so that the two actors could depart together.
-Hines' father had recently passed away as well, and consequently Hines was now more reticent to give up his Doctor Who salary.
-Although his agent still wanted Hines to leave the show as planned, the actor agreed to Troughton's request.
+Around the middle of August, however, Patrick Troughton also decided that Season Six would be his last on Doctor Who, and he told Bryant that he would remain on the show until the following spring.
+By the end of the previous recording block, Troughton had become extremely fatigued, and he was also growing increasingly worried that he would be typecast as the Doctor.
+Troughton then asked Hines to prolong his stay on Doctor Who so that the two actors could finish up together.
+Hines' father had recently passed away and he was consequently more reticent to give up his Doctor Who salary.
+Against his agent's advice, Hines agreed to Troughton's plan.

 |Main Page||Episode List||Season 6|